-With no direct pathways to the United States, hundreds of Ukrainian refugees are gathering at the U.S.-Mexico border
+There are new migrants on the U.S.-Mexico border: Ukrainian refugees

 “We wanted to get as far away from Ukraine as we could, and the United States is as far as we could think,” Verkovska said.

 Others ended up in Tijuana because their relatives were U.S. citizens or residents who had been calling for them to come since the war began in February.
-There are about one million Americans of Ukrainian descent living in the United States.
+There are about 1 million Americans of Ukrainian descent living in the United States.

-Number 658 on the list was a ten-year-old boy named Yshor and number 659 was a 14-year-old girl named Taisia.
-Their aunt, Tanya Malko, had traveled from her home in Tampa, Florida to pick them up in Ukraine after the children’s mother had decided to stay behind in the city of Chernihiv.
+No. 658 on the list was a 10-year-old boy named Yshor and No. 659 was a 14-year-old girl named Taisia.
+Their aunt, Tanya Malko, had traveled from her home in Tampa, to pick them up in Ukraine after the children’s mother had decided to stay behind in the city of Chernihiv.

 “Are they going to let us stay together after the children cross the border?”
 Malko asked.
 She had heard stories of U.S. immigration officials separating children from relatives who the officials claimed were not legal guardians.

-Number 698 was a Mariia Porplenko, 19, from Hostomel, whose sister had driven 60 hours from West Virginia to Tijuana to meet her.
-Porplenko had started a job in her city’s local McDonald’s just before the war began.
-The sisters embraced in front of Farmacia La Linea, the lights of the world’s busiest border crossing flashing behind them.
+No. 698 was Mariia Porplenko, 19, from Hostomel, whose sister had driven from West Virginia to Tijuana to meet her.
+Porplenko had started a job in her city’s McDonald’s just before the war began.
+The sisters embraced in front of Farmacia La Linea, the lights of one of the world’s busiest border crossings flashing behind them.

-Number 612 was Gleb Prochukhan, 15, the number three ranked junior table tennis player in Kharkiv, whose English was good enough to translate for some of the foreign volunteers who had descended on Tijuana with blankets and protein bars and tacos.
+No. 612 was Gleb Prochukhan, 15, the No. 3-ranked junior table tennis player in Kharkiv, whose English was good enough to translate for some of the foreign volunteers who had descended on Tijuana with blankets and protein bars and tacos.

-Number 673 was Luda Hodakovska from Lutsk, who ate the first taco of her life on Friday night in Tijuana and exclaimed involuntarily after her first bite: “Oh my God this is super.”
+No. 673 was Luda Hodakovska from Lutsk, who ate the first taco of her life on Friday night in Tijuana and exclaimed after her first bite: “Oh my God, this is super.”

 Tijuana was often indifferent to the iterations of migrants and refugees who arrived here.
 But the support for Ukrainians was immediate.